SalenGit/surgvu2024-category2-rank1/.ipynb_checkpoints/README-checkpoint.md

 Here is the final submission for Surgical Visual Understanding 2024 Category 2: Surgical task recognition Rank1 team PDMYR.

-To reproduce the solution, please download the pre-trained yolov5 weights from the following link:
+To reproduce the solution, please download the pre-trained model weights from the following link:

 [Baidu Cloud Storage](https://pan.baidu.com/s/1tHVwSbztnHc26MUpLcURQA)